Certified Nurse Assistant (CNA)

 Missouri Registry Inactive CNA Status means that the DHSS records show the CNA did not perform paid nursing services of at least one (1) day in a twenty-four (24) consecutive month period of time.
 The CNA may not work as a Certified Nurse Assistant in a Long-Term Care (LTC) facility when listed as Inactive.

 Your status may be changed from inactive to active if you have received paid employment in the provision of nursing services.
 You must submit a copy of your social security card, proof of employment, return address, and daytime telephone number.
-Proof of employment may include: (1) a letter from your employer on official letterhead verifying dates of employment, position held, and job duties; (2) copy of a W-2 form; or (3) a copy of pay stubs.
+Proof of employment may include: (1) a letter from your employer on official letterhead verifying dates of employment, position held, and job duties, signed and dated; (2) copy of a W-2 form; or (3) a copy of pay stubs.
 Submit the above information to: Department of Health and Senior Services, Attn: Health Education Unit, P.O.
 Box 570, Jefferson City, MO 65102.
 All employment documentation will be verified.

 If you cannot show proof of paid employment in the provision of nursing services for a two-year period of time you may request to challenge the examination by submitting a copy of your social security card, return address, email address and a daytime telephone number to the above address.